The Scholars Program is a unique course of study. The requirements for graduation for Scholars students differ from those of other undergraduates.

 If you have any questions or concerns, please contact the Scholars Program Assistant.

-The Scholars curriculum includes a Fine Arts course (HNRS 297: Creativity, Art, & Culture) and a Political Science course (HNRS 393: Global Interdependence).
-As a result, Scholars who pass these courses do not need to take any additional FNAR or PLSC/ANTH courses in order to satisfy core elective requirements in these areas.
+The Scholars curriculum includes a Fine Arts course (HNRS 294: Creativity, Art, & Culture) and a Political Science course (HNRS 393: Global Interdependence).
+As a result, Scholars who pass these courses do not need to take any additional FNAR or PLSC/ANTH courses in order to satisfy the Inquiry Curriculum's QCA (Artistic and Creative) and QHT (Historical) requirements.
 Although a student may wish to take additional FNAR, PLSC, or ANTH courses, and the Program encourages students to do so, it is not necessary to do so in order to graduate.

-Scholars students are required to take an Philosophy course in ethics; however, not all ethics classes offered by the University are designated as "C-courses" (i.e., courses that satisfy the University's core requirement in this area).
-For this reason, any Scholar who registers for a non-core ethics class must earn a passing grade in another Philosophy course that is a C-course in order to complete this graduation requirement.
+Scholars students are required to take an Philosophy course in ethics; however, not all ethics classes offered by the University are designated as QPL (Philosophical) Mode of Inquiry courses.
+For this reason, any Scholar who registers for a non-QPL ethics class must earn a passing grade in another QPL-designated Philosophy course in order to complete this graduation requirement.

 Scholars are required to show proficiency in Mathematics at a higher level than other undergraduates.
 In order to graduate as a Scholar, a student must pass or place into a MATH course at level equivalent to or higher than one of the following: MATH 111, MATH 115, MATH 170 or MATH 210.